What is Knowledge Management?

 Users can access this knowledge to find solutions, answers to common questions, and guidance on various topics.
 AI-powered knowledge bases, like the one from Tettra, can help your team find instant answers and cut down on the shoulder tapping from your team.

-- Collaboration Platforms: Collaboration platforms facilitate communication and information sharing among team members, regardless of their location.
+Collaboration platforms facilitate communication and knowledge sharing among team members, regardless of their location.
 Features like file sharing, real-time editing, task management, and discussion forums promote teamwork, knowledge exchange, and collective decision-making.
 Users and teams benefit from increased productivity, improved communication, and better project coordination.
 Compare team management platforms and tools.

 What are great examples of knowledge management at companies?